gradippp/superfancyindex/README.md

 Simple theme for nginx fancyindex module.

-This is forked from https://github.com/ShaneMcC/nginx-fancyindex-theme

 ## Usage

+-   Clone this repository, then copy `build.json.example` into `build.json`, and then edit that however you want.
+-   Run `npm run build`; This will create the necessary files for your theme at the directory `dist`.
-Create a directory /.index/ within your webroot, and copy the `theme` directory from this repo into it.
+-   Create a directory /.index/ within your webroot, and copy the `dist` directory from this repo into it as `theme`.
+The final directory that holds all the theme files is going to be `./index/theme/`.

 Add the following to the nginx config.